kiboschool/course-web-application-development/src/lessons/final-project.md

 # Final Project: Multi-model CRUD App

+_Due Date: Mar 8_

 For your final project, you'll work with a team design and build a complete web application.

 More details will be shared later on.

 <!--

+> This is a **Team Project**.
+You'll work in groups of **2-3 students** to
+> design and build your application.
+>
+> 1. Form your groups and communicate with your team before you accept the
+>    assignment in Github Classroom.
+> 2. Join the same team in Github Classroom.
+Work on your project together.
+>    Ideally, find a time when you can all join a video call and work together on
+>    the project.
+Everyone in the group should have a roughly equal contribution
+>    to the project.
+> 3. Submit your project as a group in Gradescope.

 ## Requirements

 - Your application must use Flask or Express